You Can't Kill Us

 You Can't Kill Us is the third studio album by American rock band Icon for Hire.
 Released on November 25, 2016, the album was released independently.

 Background

 On March 15, 2016, the band announced a Kickstarter campaign for their third album, You Can't Kill Us.
 The album would be released throughout the year, with three new songs released to campaign backers every three months.
 The band raised $127,200, exceeding their initial goal of $2,016.
 "Supposed to Be" was released as the lead single from the album among its first group of releases, and received a music video on July 22, 2016, which was directed by Jamie Holt and included fans who donated to their Kickstarter campaign.

+"War" is a rework of "Perfect Storm", a demo which the band performed as early as 2014.